 The Council may, in accordance with section 181 of the Act, restrict the number of betting machines, their nature, and the circumstances in which those machines are made available for use.
-When considering whether to impose such a condition, the Council will take into account the following: -
+When considering whether to impose such a condition, the Council will consider the following: -

-- The size of the premises; - The structure and layout of the premises; - The number of counter positions available for person-to-person transactions; and - The ability of staff to monitor the use of the machines by children and young persons (it is an offence for those under 18 to bet) or by vulnerable people
+- The size of the premises; - The structure and layout of the premises; - The number of counter positions available for person-to-person transactions; and - The ability of staff to monitor the use of the machines by children and young persons or by vulnerable people (it is an offence for those under 18 to bet).